 By Nadine from Le Long Weekend

-Portovenere lies within the same UNESCO protected area as the Cinque Terre, yet it unfairly receives far less attention than the famous five villages.
+Portovenere lies within the same UNESCO World Heritage protected area as the Cinque Terre, yet it unfairly receives far less attention than the famous five villages.
 Located in the Bay of Poets, in the Gulf of La Spezia, Portovenere benefits from a privileged position at the edge of the peninsula, surrounded by islands and idyllic beaches.

 Many visitors take the train (which does not stop at Portovenere) directly from La Spezia into the Cinque Terre and completely miss this hidden gem.
 Don’t make this same mistake, and take the ferry instead.
 You can buy a single ticket, or a full day pass if you want to take the ferry into the Cinque Terre too.